 This section allows you to customize the way SOTA Spotter looks.

-Choose the application color theme.
+Choose the application colour theme.
 The available themes are:

-You can adjust the font size for the texts:
+You can adjust the font size for the texts throughout the application:

 Choose the system of measurement used throughout SOTA Spotter: